glvckoma/AJC-Price-Checker/memory-bank/progress.md

 *   Main process performs searches using Node.js scraping logic.
 *   Search results are returned via IPC and displayed in the list.
 *   Clicking a result sends a request to the main process via IPC.
-*   Main process fetches and parses details/images using Node.js scraping logic.
+*   Main process fetches and parses details/images using Node.js scraping logic, **including handling of multiple sections/tables**.
-*   Worth details (table or text) and item images are returned via IPC and displayed correctly, including alignment.
+*   Worth details (table or text) and item images are returned via IPC and displayed correctly, including alignment. **Images are clickable and open in a modal.
+Source URL is displayed as a clickable link.**
-*   Application can be packaged into a portable `.exe` using `npm run build` (run as admin).
+*   Application can be packaged into a portable `.exe` using `npm run build` (run as admin). **Icon configuration updated to use `build/icon.ico` via `electron-builder.json`.**

 ## What's Left to Build (High-Level)